 The monument was designed by the architect Luigi Poletti (1792-1869), and the bronze statue of Mary, which stands atop an ancient Roman column, is the work of Giuseppe Obici (1807-78).
 The Virgin Mary, with her crown of twelve stars, crushes a serpent (symbol of original sin) under her foot.
 At the base of the globe on which she stands are symbols of the four evangelists.

-At the foot of the column sit four marble statues, which depict the prophets David (Adamo Tadolini), Isaiah (Salvatore Revelli), Ezekiel (Carlo Chelli) and Moses (Ignazio Jacometti), all of whom, it is said, foretold the birth of the Virgin Mary.
+At the foot of the column sit four marble statues, which depict the prophets David (by Adamo Tadolini), Isaiah (by Salvatore Revelli), Ezekiel (by Carlo Chelli) and Moses (by Ignazio Jacometti), all of whom, it is said, foretold the birth of the Virgin Mary.